Published on 01 Jul 2024

 Chu Viet Cuong (middle) and Pham Quoc Anh (right) said that Vietnam is attractive to foreign businesses.

-One of them is Chu Viet Cuong (NBS/2001), a board director of VietJet Air and Sovico Holding.
+One of them is Chu Viet Cuong (NBS/2001), a board director of VietJet Air and Sovico Holdings.
 During his panel session on how foreign investors can make forays into Vietnam, he said that the country welcomes AI specialists, industrialists and skilled workers.
 He noted that Vietnam’s economy has recovered quickly after the pandemic, and there are plenty of opportunities for foreign direct investments as Vietnam has land, industrial parks with good infrastructure and a young workforce.

 Another speaker, Pham Quoc Anh (CCDS/2008), has been in the energy sector for over 10 years and has risen through the ranks to helm Pacifico Energy Vietnam as its CEO.